 If you’re looking for meat, few creatures come close to Mahi Mahi and Tuna.
 These pelagic beasts are beloved the world over for their taste, and their game qualities aren’t bad either.
 You’ll likely find these fish in open waters as you’re trolling.
 But when the season hits, you won’t need to go so far out.

 If you are out in the serious deep waters, you’ll always have the chance of landing these beauties.
 Mahi Mahi peak from spring through fall but are available offshore year-round.
 Meanwhile, different Tuna species are on offer at different times of the year.
 Yellowfin can be found as early as February and Blackfin come into their own from April onwards.

-Any big game angler worth their salt will have a few species on their bucket list.
+Any big game angler worth their salt will have a few Billfish on their bucket list.
 Marlin and Sailfish are two of those creatures.
 These long-billed, dazzling fish are the epitome of big game fishing, and an Orange Beach deep sea fishing trip gives you a very good chance at landing one – or at least trying.

 Blue and White Marlin, along with Sailfish, are available in deep waters in the summer months.
 But beware.
 All three are huge and will do whatever they can to get off the end of your line.
 They’ll all try to cut through your line with their bills, while Marlin will even leap out of the water.
 You’ll work muscles you didn’t even know you had, but the reward will be well worth it when you come face-to-gills with these true beauties.

 That’s by no means the end to what you can catch on an Orange Beach deep sea fishing adventure, but they are some of the top catches.
 When fishing the reefs and rigs, there’s also a good chance of oversized Kingfish, Barracuda, and much more.
 If you’re looking for those delicious Tuna and Mahi Mahi fillets, then you’ll probably come across tough-fighting Wahoo.